vulcainjs/vulcainjs.github.io/docs/plugins/index.md

 # Plugins

-Vulcainjs plugins enable you to build fastly microservices.
+Vulcainjs plugins allows you to quickly build microservices.

 ## Messaging